Apak00/toy-horse-yummy/README.md

 # ToyHorseYummy
 A 3 days' work, Arcade Game

-Check it Out it is online at https://toyhorseyummy.firebaseapp.com/
+Check it out it is online at https://toyhorseyummy.firebaseapp.com/